WoltLab/docs.woltlab.com/docs/view_template-plugins.md

 {cycle name=fooCycle} {* prints 'bar' *}
 ```

-{% include callout.html content="The values attribute only has to be present for the first call.
+!!! info "The values attribute only has to be present for the first call.
 If `cycle` is used in a loop, the presence of the same values in consecutive calls has no effect.
-Only once the values change, the cycle is reset." type="info" %}
+Only once the values change, the cycle is reset."

 | Attribute | Description |
 |-----------|-------------|